Weekdays: 8:00 a.m. – 9:00 a.m.

 LISTEN: Town Talk/Central Rappahannock Regional Library

-LISTEN: Town Talk/UMW Museums
+LISTEN: Town Talk/Art Attack

 LISTEN: Town Talk/Riverside Center for the Performing Arts